 After breakfast, we leave Tha Ton to visit the long-neck Karen tribe village near the border of Thailand and Myanmar.
 Ride to Doi Mae Salong, where Chinese mountain tea farmers live.
 Of course, you will test Thailand´s best tea there.
 Then back on curvy roads to Doi Tung Royal Villa.
 Visit the Winter Palace and the botanical garden.
 Lunch is served at the Royal’s Project restaurant.
 Continue along winding roads to Mae Sai, the northernmost point of Thailand.
 Visit Wat Tham Pla where you can feed some food to wild monkeys.
 Reach the Golden Triangle to take a long-tail boat trip on the Mekong river and short visit a small village in Laos (no visa necessary).
 Visit the Opium museum before relaxing at your peaceful accommodation directly at the mighty Mekong River.

 Day 5.
 Golden Triangle - Chiang Rai - Nan (328 km.)

 After breakfast, ride along a scenic farming area road to Chiang Rai city.
 After that visit the famous White Temple (Wat Rong Khun) one of the top 10 wonder temples in the world.
 Lunch is served at a local restaurant.
 Ride the exhilarating, mountainous highway to Nan.
-Visit Wat Phra That Khao Noi (Nan hilltop scenic temple) before relaxing in your lovely accommodation and jump in the swimming pool.
+Visit Wat Phra That Khao Noi (Nan hilltop scenic temple) before relaxing in your lovely accommodation and jumping in the swimming pool.
 Later you will discover and enjoy Nan´s nightlife.

 Day 6.
 Rest Day in Nan

 A day of leisure.
 Today we’re doing nothing at all.
 Relaxing by the pool or shopping in the town.
 Optionally you can, of course, discover the historical and cultural sites of unseen Nan by bicycles.